8 Ways Becoming a Mindset Coach Will Transform Your TeamJul 07, 2019

 So now that we've made a strong case for the importance and dramatic effects of mental training, it's time to circle back to why you should become the mental coach you want for your team.

 Here's the truth: When mental training has been the most successful, it's not actually because I gave a stellar presentation, it’s because the team has a coach that nerds out on mindset work, organizes team meetings, and talks to each of their players about their mental game.
 A coach that walks the walk and talks the talk.
 A coach that shares articles with their athletes that talk about mindset, focus, and confidence.
-A coach that practices tools like the BRAVR™ or researches free mental training tools like the Coaches Cheat Sheet or attends coaching webinars to help their athlete gets in the right mindset before practice and competition.
+A coach that practices tools like the BRAVR™ or researches free mental training tools like the Coaches Cheat Sheet to help their athlete gets in the right mindset before practice and competition.
 The kind of coach that athletes visit when they need a mental boost.

 If that is you...